WennderSantos/turtlechallange/README.md

 ```
 Both commands will print the same output.

-This command will result in a log of sequences, containing the result of each action read from moves file.
-Follow an example of the result using the setting files in `/file-samples`.
+Follow an example of the result after run the application using the setting files in `/file-samples`.
 ![Sequences log](/file-samples/game-result.png)

 # Code and design decisions